happies2012-cpu/priya-herbal/README.md

 1. Clone this repository
 2. In your Coolify instance, create a new application
-3. Select "Docker" as the application type
+3. Select "Docker Compose" as the application type
 4. Point to this repository
 5. Use the provided `docker-compose.yml` file
 6. Add the environment variables as described below